My name is Sarah Fathallah (pronounced sārah fatḥ allāh), otherwise known as سارة فتح الله or ⵙⴰⵔⴰ ⴼⵜⵃⴰⵍⵍⴰⵃ

 Country Work Experience

-I have had professional engagements in the following countries: Australia, Canada, China, Costa Rica, Croatia, Denmark, France, Finland, Germany, Guinea, Haiti, Indonesia, Jamaica, Jordan, Lebanon, Malaysia, Mexico, Morocco, Mozambique, Myanmar, Niger, Nigeria, Paraguay, Peru, the Philippines, Spain, the United States.
+I have had professional engagements in the following countries: Australia, Canada, China, Costa Rica, Croatia, Denmark, France, Finland, Germany, Guinea, Haiti, India, Indonesia, Italy, Jamaica, Jordan, Lebanon, Malaysia, Mexico, Morocco, Mozambique, Myanmar, the Netherlands, Niger, Nigeria, Paraguay, Peru, the Philippines, Spain, Sweden, Türkiye, and the United States.